carbonblack/carbon-black-cloud-sdk-python/examples/README.md

 # Running the Example Scripts

+The example scripts must be retrieved locally before they can be run.
+The easiest and most convenient way to do this is by cloning the repository.
+You may also retrieve individual examples by viewing them on GitHub in "raw" mode and using your browser's `Save As...` function to save a copy locally.

 To run the example scripts, first set up the CBC SDK with either the `pip install cbc_sdk` or `python setup.py develop` commands as detailed in the top-level `README.md` file.
 You may also set your `PYTHONPATH` environment variable to point to the `{cbc_sdk}/src` directory, where `{cbc_sdk}` refers to the top-level directory where you have cloned